Jasminex is engineered as a modular, province-based infrastructure platform designed for the production and export of Traceable Organic Jasmine Rice.

 Working capital is structured to avoid speculative stockpiling.

-Cluster #1 is executed under a Fixed-Price Turnkey (LSTK) contract structured under FIDIC principles.
+Cluster Module #1 is executed under a Fixed-Price Turnkey (LSTK) contract structured under FIDIC principles.

 EPC Contract Signing